Above my artwork, Dueling Cajals, receives Honorable Mention in the 2022 Art of Neuroscience

 He did his seminal work in the late 1800s and early 1900s.
 He is known for problem-solving and innovation, like altering and improving the Golgi Black Reaction stain, which allowed him to visualize the nervous system in unprecedented detail.
 His discoveries continue to be the basis for our understanding of the brain.

-One of Cajal's most important contributions was his development of the Neuron Doctrine.
+Neuron Doctrine.
 This theory states that the nervous system comprises individual cells called neurons.
 Santiago Ramón y Cajal's work on the neuron doctrine helped establish neuroscience as its scientific discipline.

 Conclusion